 You can get help with daily tasks.
 This can help you learn new ways of doing things before needing paid home help.

-If you find everyday tasks difficult, contact social services at your council and ask for a needs assessment.
+If you find everyday tasks difficult, you can apply for a needs assessment at GOV.UK.
 This will identify the type of care or equipment you need.

 What care you'll get